 Olive Oil Health Properties

 Olive oil is mainly made up of monounsaturated fatty acids and void of cholesterol.
-It also contains antioxidants and vitamin E. Learn more about the health benefits of olive oil.
+It also contains antioxidants and vitamin E.

 Olive Oil Grades

 Olive oil is graded based on how the olives are processed and the acidity level of the final oil.
 For the maximum flavor and health benefits, buy extra virgin olive oil.
-Learn more about Types of Olive Oil.

 How to Store Olive Oil

 Heat, light, and air all affect olive oil in a negative way.
 Olive oil is best stored in sealable metal tins or dark glass bottles to protect the oil from the light.
 These darkened containers should then be kept away from light and heat.
 That glass bottle of olive oil next to the stove?
-The smart bet says that oil is rancid.
+The smart bet says that oil has become rancid.

 How to Taste Olive Oil